ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 3. Select optimal parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open the spotMAX GUI and load one or more Positions.
+Open the SpotMAX GUI and load one or more Positions.
 Go through each one of the
 parameters and make sure you understand their meaning.
 Here you find a detailed
 description :ref:`params-desc`.